axibase/atsd-use-cases/tutorials/event-sequence/README.md

 ![](./images/email_alert.png)

 The maximum delay of 5 minutes is calculated as the average (or maximum) task execution time of 3 minutes plus an additional 2 minute grace interval.
-Review historical data on the **Messages** tab can assist in measure the expected time to completion more accurately.
+Review historical data on the **Messages** tab to assist in the measurement of the expected time to completion.

   ![](./images/message_log.png)